lithictech/webhookdb-demos/unittest-rb/README.md

     WHDB_STRIPE_CUSTOMERS=stripe_customer_v1_fixture make demo-unittest-rb

-Note that in order to run the demo, we need the customers table configured, just like in production.
+Note that in order to run the demo, we need the customers table configured.
 But in this case, we point it at the fixtures table that was created by our sql.
+Another option would be to rename our production table so it and the fixtured table have the same name- we follow this approach when integrating WebhookDB with an ORM, as [in this example](https://github.com/lithictech/webhookdb-demos/tree/main/app-fdw-rb#view-backed-orm-models).